extrawurst/extrawurst.github.io/_posts/2020/2020-11-07-godot-rust-benchmark.md

 <sub><sup>(executed on a macbook 2016 3,3 GHz i7, 16 GB Ram, Intel Iris 550 and Godot 3.2.3)</sup></sub>

 On twitter people noted that this might change with Godot 4.0 and the support of type checking in gdscript.
-Thid could be interesting to measure once 4.0 is released.
+This could be interesting to measure once 4.0 is released.

 For now my conclusion is:

 * GDScript is easy and quick to learn
-* Visual Scripting in Godot works although feels a little instable
+* Visual Scripting in Godot works although it feels a little instable
 * Godot-Rust is a clear alternative to write entire Godot games in

 Of course point 3) is limited to people coming with a Rust background otherwise the Rust part in it is a clear challenge to learn first.